 - OR, anosmia – this is the loss of or a change in your normal sense of smell.
 It can also affect your sense of taste as the two are closely linked

 If you develop any of the above symptoms, please now complete the Isle of Man COVID-19 Screening Assessment:

 Completion of this assessment will decide whether a further telephone assessment needs to be undertaken by calling the Isle of Man COVID-111 telephone service or if no further action is required.

 Clinical advice is that the incubation period for the virus is between 1 and 14 days.
 Individuals can have the virus for this time without showing symptoms but still be infectious to others.

 This is why it is imperative whether you are at work, or outside the home, that you must observe strict respiratory and hand hygiene, follow guidance for wearing a face covering and social distancing guidelines.
-A new, more transmissible variant of COVID-19 has been identified in the UK and as a result the Isle of Man has introduced new self-isolation requirements for those returning to the Island.

 Emergency warning signs

 If you develop any of the following emergency warning signs for COVID-19 please seek medical attention immediately by calling 999.

 - persistent pain or pressure in the chest